grafana/grafonnet-lib/docs/index.md

 annotation between graphs.
 It usually requires a lot of custom tooling to change and keep those Json files aligned.
 There are alternatives, like [grafanalib](https://github.com/weaveworks/grafanalib), that makes thing easier.
-However, as Grafonnet is using [jsonnet](http://jsonnet.org/), a superset of Json, it gives you out of the box a very easy way to use any feature of grafana that would not be covered by Grafonnet already.
+However, as Grafonnet is using [Jsonnet](http://jsonnet.org/), a superset of JSON, it gives you out of the box a very easy way to use any feature of grafana that would not be covered by Grafonnet already.

 ## Scope